 We are excited you are attending The White Stag Challenge!
 Be prepared.
 Bring all your gear packed in a multi-day, backpacking backpack ready for a hike.
 No suitcases, duffle bags, etc. instead of a backpack.
-They are too hard for you to carry.
-It is essential to bring all the items on the list.
+You will be doing some backpacking.
+You must bring all the items on the list.
 Do not bring anything else with you, including cell phones and personal electronics.
 The week will be electronics-free.
 There are no power plugs, and the dust is not good for electronic devices There will be a pack-check.
 Non-essential items will be taken and stored for safekeeping during camp.
 Mark your stuff with your name to make it easier to return when misplaced.
 We are not responsible for any items lost, damaged, or misplaced.
+Medication must be in the original package with dosing information and inside a Ziploc bag.